IsabelBirds/Scientific_writing_dicts/README.md

 # Scientific writing dicts

  A stash of dictionaries for use in scientific writing.

-I plan to make:
+ Suggestions of useful papers appreciated.

+Some words are added manually, others by scraping relevant papers or books, and filtering out words already in the standard dictionary.
+Filtering performed using english dict from [Code Spell Checker](https://github.com/streetsidesoftware/cspell-dicts/blob/master/dictionaries/en_GB/src/wordsEnGb.txt).

+Contains:

 - A personal dictionary - sample names and terms I use or misspell a lot.
-- Aspden lab specific terms - names, common techniques and cell types.
+- Aspden lab specific terms - currrently includes members and collaborator names, and words scraped from a few of our publications.
-- General bioinformatic terms - software names, variables, terminology.
+- General bioinformatic terms - index from a primer comp bio, and a review of protein databases.
-- Species list - scientific names.
+- Species list - names from ensembl. *To do - add flybase species*.

-Some words will be added manually, others by scraping relevant papers or books, and filtering out words already in the standard dictionary.
-Filtering performed using english dict from [Code Spell Checker](https://github.com/streetsidesoftware/cspell-dicts/blob/master/dictionaries/en_GB/src/wordsEnGb.txt).

 ## VS Code